 To provide ancillary services for the national electric power grid, the gas-fired power plant TEB is also part of the GEN Group.

 In terms of CO2 emissions, the GEN Group's production portfolio, compared with the national portfolio of electricity production sources, is environmentally acceptable and oriented towards sustainability.
-Carbon dioxide emissions per kilowatt-hour of electricity generated from low-carbon nuclear and hydro energy in the GEN Group stand at 3 grams.
-By contrast, the national average in terms of CO2 emissions per kilowatt-hour is 460 g.

 The GEN Group Control Centre ensures optimal production across the Group's power plants and optimizes operating costs for the entire Group.

 GEN Control Centre is the central hub for steering the operation of our power generation facilities under normal as well as emergency operating conditions.